Skip to main content

 … or thanks to Kubernetes! ;)

-The PostgreSQL Global Development Group (PGDG) recently released PostgreSQL 17 Beta 1, offering a preview of all the features that will be available when PostgreSQL 17 is officially launched later this year (see the release notes).
+In May, the PostgreSQL Global Development Group (PGDG) released PostgreSQL 17 Beta 1, providing a preview of the features expected in the final release of PostgreSQL 17 later this year (see the release notes).
+On August 8th, the PGDG released PostgreSQL 17 Beta 3, continuing the beta testing phase.

 My personal recommendation goes to all application developers who are now at the early stage of their application development process and planning to go into production sometime next year: start using PostgreSQL 17 in your tests now.